 Step 4: Chill.
 Pour the completed curd into a clean bowl or plate to cool.
 Cover it with plastic wrap, making sure that it's touching the surface of the lemon curd to prevent it from forming a "skin" and keep it in the refrigerator until ready to use.

-Make Lemon Cake
+Make The Lemon Cake

 Step 1: Prep.
 Preheat your oven.
 Grease and line three 6-inch round cake pans with parchment paper.
 Set aside.

 Step 3: Wet ingredients.
-In a separate bowl, mix the eggs, mayonnaise, and vanilla extract until smooth.
+In a separate bowl, mix the eggs, sour cream, and vanilla extract until smooth.
 Add this to the dry ingredients and mix until just combined.
 Stir in the milk until a smooth batter forms, being sure not to overmix.
 Scrape the sides and bottom of the bowl.

 Step 4: Bake the cake layers in the preheated oven for 20-25 minutes.
 Check for doneness by inserting a toothpick into the center.
 If you see any crumbs, bake for another minute or two.
 Let the cakes cool in the pan for 5 minutes before taking them onto a wire rack to cool completely.

-Make Lemon Buttercream Frosting
+Make The Lemon Buttercream Frosting

 Step 1: Cream the softened vegan butter and shortening for 3 to 4 minutes until fluffy and light in color.